 Here’s a quick look at how service charges can show up across different industries:

-• Restaurants - Typically 10% to 20% is added to your bill, replacing or supplementing tipping.
+Restaurants - Typically 10% to 20% is added to your bill, replacing or supplementing tipping.
+In the restaurant industry, service charges are often added to bills for large parties or special services.

 Each industry has its own rules and norms, so it’s good to get familiar with the standard practices in places you frequent.